cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-29.0-rc1-released/index.md

 ## Release Timeline

-CloudNativePG 1.29 RC1 is the first in a series of release candidates.
-Additional release candidates may follow as needed before the final release, currently planned for the end of March.
+This is the first release candidate for CloudNativePG 1.29.
+Further candidates will be released only as necessary before the final launch, currently planned before the end of March.

 ## Join the Community